MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroup.md

 ### -TransitiveMemberOf
 The groups that a group is a member of, either directly and through nested membership.
 Nullable.
-To construct, please use Get-Help -Online and see NOTES section for TRANSITIVEMEMBEROF properties and create a hash table.
+To construct, see NOTES section for TRANSITIVEMEMBEROF properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDirectoryObject[]